code-people/code-people.github.io/_posts/2022-03-03-local-development-environments.md

 ### Development Environment Discussion

 With the multiple discussions on tech people slack about docker desktop licensing, it seemed like a good time to talk about development environments.
-Some idead to think about:
+Some ideas to think about:

 How do you manage your development enviroment and project dependencies?